shapley-value-java/shapley-value-core/README.md

 - Clare must pay 42 to go home

 # Calculation examples

+Here is several examples with a few participants.
+You can imagine that with big groups the calculation becomes very difficult.

 ## One element
 ### Input
 characteristic function : (2^N -> R)